 Astronomy Equipment

-As a young lad, I did my first observations by naked eye and with some cheap 7×50 binoculars.
+As a young boy, I did my first observations by naked eye and with some cheap 7×50 binoculars.
 I got familiar with the constellations and how to read star atlases.
 Watching the planets, moon, an occasional satellite or meteor shower already was a pleasant pastime.

 The first real telescope